 </body>

-“Beranda” is Indonesian for “Home”, which is how we will refer to this page.
+“Beranda” is Indonesian for “Home,” which is how we will refer to this page.

-Catch’em all
+Catch’em All

-However, the problem is that once the page is downloaded there is no reload of the index.html.
+.
 That’s the whole idea of a SPA, right?
 How to track all the client-side navigation then?

-First problem to solve is to catch all the things that’s clicked on our page.
-Here jQuery comes to our help.
-For us, all things click-able are a-tags so we could write the following function:
+The first problem to solve is to catch all the things that are clicked on our page.
+Here, jQuery comes to our help.
+For us, all things clickable are a

 $("a").click(function(evt) {